-- 2. The directors have confirmed that none of them is serving as a director of more than seven listed companies, including this Company (excluding the listed subsidiaries of listed holding companies where applicable).
-However, the requirement of serving as a director of seven listed companies is applicable from the date of next election of directors. - 3.
+- 2. The directors have confirmed that none of them is serving as a director on more than ten listed companies, including this Company (excluding the listed subsidiaries of listed holding companies where applicable).
+However, the requirement of serving as a director of seven listed companies is applicable from the date of next elections of directors. - 3.
 All the resident directors of the Company are registered as taxpayers and none of them has defaulted in payment of any loan to a banking company, a DFI or an NBFI or, being a member of a stock exchange, has been declared as a defaulter by that stock exchange. - 4.
-Two casual vacancies were occurred on the board on February 26, 2013 and on May 20, 2013 during the year which were filled up by the directors on April 11, 2013 and May 20, 2013 respectively. - 5.
-The Management Company has prepared a "Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures.
+Two casual vacancies occurred on the board on August 27, 2011 and March 31, 2012 during the year.
+First casual vacancy was filled up by the director within 24 days and the second casual vacancy was filled up by the director on the same day. - 5.
+Subsequent to year end, the Management Company has prepared a "Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures.